-In all of these cases, one thing is true: understanding the actual, realized, authentic individual who is engaging with the brand is fundamental to a successful business relationship with them.
+In all of these cases, one thing is true: understanding the actual, authentic individual who engages with the brand is fundamental to a successful business relationship with them.

 With first-party data, brands can understand questions that lead to sustainable growth: